MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.NavBar.md

 ---

-# VisWebPageSettings.NavBar Property (Visio Save As Web)
+# VisWebPageSettings.NavBar property (Visio Save As Web)

 Determines whether the  **Go to Page** navigation control is displayed in a webpage.
 Read/write.